 Consisting of two main islands and a string of much smaller ones in the surrounding waters, the attractions of the Abacos could take you from beaches to forest, and even underwater.
 There are a few museums that touch on the history, culture, and art of the area, but for the most part you'll find things to do here revolve around the outdoors.

-You'll discover a large number of beaches to consider visiting in the area.
-Whether you'd rather be part of a busy beach scene, or you enjoy relaxing in a secluded area, you can find a beach that fits your preferences.
-You can click on the beach names to read a detailed article concerning that part of the coast.
+You will discover a large selection of beaches to enjoy in the area.
+Whether you enjoy people watching, or you enjoy relaxing in a secluded area, you can find a beach that appeals to you.
+You can click on the name of the beach for more detail concerning that part of the coast.

-Assuming you like to expand your knowledge of unfamiliar places and cultures, you might want to visit a museum during your time on Abaco.
+In case you like to expand your knowledge of other people and places, you should consider visiting a museum during your time on Abaco.

 One popular destination is Wyannie Malone Museum.
 It is Hopetown, in eastern Abaco.
 Named after Hope Town's founder, this museum showcases the history of the area with photography and artifacts.
 They host events for the island's Heritage Day and track the genealogy of the Malone family.